jourquin/Nodus/doc/services/services-workflow.md

 To create a usable service-constrained network:

-1. Define `SERVICELINES.mode,means = true` in the cost functions file for each constrained mode/means.
+1. Define `SERVICELINES.mode,means = true` in the cost functions file for each constrained mode/means, or use means `-1` to constrain every means of a mode.
 2. Add the needed `stp` and `sw` cost functions, and duration functions if durations are used.
 3. Create services in the services editor.
 4. Draw each service line by selecting connected links on the map, or generate it with Shortest path and optional route waypoints.